jasonlift/gophercises/README.md

 # gophercises
-A repository for golang exercises
+A repository for golang exercises.

+## CLI task manager